 - Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs, such as the abdomen, and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 The picture can be printed to be looked at later.

 Abdominal ultrasound.
 An ultrasound transducer connected to a computer is passed over the surface of the abdomen.
 The ultrasound transducer bounces sound waves off internal organs and tissues to make echoes that form a sonogram (computer picture).
 Other patients may have a transvaginal ultrasound.

 Transvaginal ultrasound.
 An ultrasound probe connected to a computer is inserted into the vagina and is gently moved to show different organs.
 The probe bounces sound waves off internal organs and tissues to make echoes that form a sonogram (computer picture).

 - CA 125assay: A test that measures the level of CA 125 in the blood.
 CA 125 is a substance released by cells into the bloodstream.
 An increased CA 125 level is sometimes a sign of cancer or other condition.

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 - Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
-The tissue is removed in a procedure called a laparotomy (a surgicalincision made in the wall of the abdomen).
+The tissue is usually removed during surgery to remove the tumor.